Alex's Lemonade Stand Foundation

 Alex's Lemonade Stand Foundation (previously known as Alex's Lemonade Stand and currently abbreviated as ALSF) is an American pediatric cancer charity founded by Alexandra "Alex" Scott (January 18, 1996 – August 1, 2004), who lived in Connecticut before moving to Pennsylvania.
 Scott suffered from neuroblastoma.

 History

-This foundation was started in 2005 by Alex's parents.
+Alex Scott held the first lemonade stand in 2000.
+Five years later the foundation was started in 2005 by Alex's parents.

 In November 2019, Alex's Lemonade Stand Foundation was named Non-Profit Organization of the Year by The Chamber of Commerce For Greater Philadelphia.